-The Teaching Resource Center offers a variety of confidential consultations about teaching.
+The Center for Teaching Excellence offers a variety of confidential consultations about teaching.
 A few of these are listed below.
 Following the links will lead to more detailed information about each consultation technique as well as information about scheduling.

 Requests for one-on-one consultations and consultations about teaching with technology may be submitted at any time during the semester and will be filled as Center staffing permits.